Price GuideMyDentalFly Official

 Regenerative treatments like Emdogain, which stimulates the body to regrow lost gum and bone tissue, add £400–£800 per tooth on top of the surgical fee.

-If you're unsure what stage your recession has reached, MyDentalFly's free dental assessment lets you map your symptoms on an interactive dental chart and get a Dental Health Report with specific treatment recommendations — before you spend a penny on consultations.
+If you're unsure what stage your recession has reached, MyDentalFly's dental assessment lets you map your symptoms on an interactive dental chart and get a dental package with specific treatment recommendations — before you spend a penny on consultations.

 Treatment Options by Severity